Solved: Msmpeng.exe High CPU Usage Windows 10/11

 3. Under Windows Defender Antivirus or Windows Defender for some people, on the right pane, locate and double click Turn off Windows Defender Antivirus to configure it.

-4. Then In Turn off Windows Defender Antivirus, set it as Enabled and then hit Apply and OK to disable Windows Defender on Windows 10.
+4. Then In Turn off Windows Defender Antivirus, set it as Enabled and then hit Apply and OK to disable Windows Defender.

 You may as well restart your PC to take effect.